Skilled trades and apprenticeship system changes

 New framework for the skilled trades and apprenticeship system

-- establish a new Crown agency called Skilled Trades Ontario that would enable tradespeople to get certification in one place, with enhanced digital services
+- establishes a new Crown agency called Skilled Trades Ontario that, at maturity, will enable tradespeople to get certification in one place, with enhanced digital services

-- assign the Minister of Labour, Training and Skills Development responsibility for regulatory decisions for the skilled trades and the Ministry responsibility for inspections
+- assigns the Minister of Labour, Training and Skills Development responsibility for regulatory decisions for the skilled trades and the Ministry responsibility for inspections

-- enhance the services provided to apprentices, skilled trades workers and their employers
+- enhances the services provided to apprentices, skilled trades workers and their employers

 New agency to oversee apprenticeship training